 Remove any protective materials and coatings from all of the parts and the jointer except for the cutterhead.
 Specific cutterhead cleaning instructions follow.
-The protective coatings can be removed by spraying WD-40 on a soft cloth and wiping the surfaces.
+The protective coatings can be removed by spraying WD-40 on them and wiping it off with a soft cloth.
+This may need to be redone several times before all of the protective coatings are removed completely.